Grassmannian: Low dimensions

-For k = 1, the Grassmannian Gr(1, n) is the space of lines through the origin in n-space, so it is the same as the projective space $\mathbf{P}^{n-1}$of n − 1 dimensions.
+For k = 1, the Grassmannian Gr(1, n) is the space of lines through the origin in n-space, so it is the same as the projective space $\mathbf{P}^{n-1}$ of n − 1 dimensions.

 For k = 2, the Grassmannian is the space of all 2-dimensional planes containing the origin.
-In Euclidean 3-space, a plane containing the origin is completely characterized by the one and only line through the origin that is perpendicular to that plane (and vice versa); hence the spaces Gr(2, 3), Gr(1, 3), and P^{2} (the projective plane) may all be identified with each other.
+In Euclidean 3-space, a plane containing the origin is completely characterized by the single line through the origin that is perpendicular to that plane (and vice versa); hence the spaces Gr(2, 3), Gr(1, 3), and P^{2} (the projective plane) may all be identified with each other.

 The simplest Grassmannian that is not a projective space is Gr(2, 4).